bottlesdevs/Bottles/README.md

 official format for Bottles distribution.
 [Read more](https://github.com/bottlesdevs/Bottles/issues/42).

 ## Where is Winetricks?! :rage4:
-There is and will not be.
+There is not.
+There will never be.
 Read [here](https://github.com/bottlesdevs/Bottles/issues/44) our reasons and how we want to revolutionize the way we install dependencies in Bottles.

 ## When? :dizzy_face: